Yandex Cloud

 yc cloudrouter routing-instance get --help

-2. Get a list of Routing Instance objects (RIs) for the specified folder:
+2. Get the list of routing instances in the specified folder:

 Result: